droidian/squeekboard/doc/hacking.md

 Development environment
 -----------------------

-*Squeekboard* is regularly built and tested on [the develpment environment](https://developer.puri.sm/Librem5/Development_Environment.html).
+*Squeekboard* is regularly built and tested on [the development environment](https://developer.puri.sm/Librem5/Development_Environment.html).

 Recent Fedora releases are likely to be tested as well.